-Coffee “and” at 8:30 AM and lunch will be provided.
+Pre-planned mini-work parties (in conjunction with the Ranger’s needs) will be held from 9:00 AM to 3:00 PM on (generally) the fourth Saturday of each month.
+The day starts with coffee “and” at 8:45 AM; please bring your own lunch.
 We will tackle jobs large and small throughout the camp to assure an awesome experience for any Scouts or Scouters attending Camp Workcoeman this year and for years to come!

-Saturday, March 27, 2021
+Saturday, March 25, 2023

-Saturday, June 5, 2021
+Saturday, June 24, 2023

 Members of the camp community who are currently retired gather at camp on the second and fourth Tuesday of every month to work on small projects.
 For more information contact Ranger Frank at [email protected].